essif-lab/framework/docs/tev2/spec-syntax/21-form-phrase-syntax.md

 # Form Phrases - Syntax

-:::caution
+:::danger This page is deprecated.
-This page is deprecated.
 The current version can be found at https://tno-terminology-design.github.io/tev2-specifications/docs/tev2/spec-syntax/form-phrase-syntax
 :::

 :::caution